sd5969/Overdrive/README.md

 6. Show more torrent details in list view
 7. Fix that pesky layout issue I'm having with torrent table
 8. Dark theme?
+9. Add that little arrow that goes to the right on the table cells haha
+10. Add check mark when table cell is selected on paths view